apollo

 Uses of Kefnir Capsule

-Kefnir Capsule is used to treat Bacterial infections.
+• Treatment of Bacterial Infections: Kefnir Capsule is a third-generation cephalosporin antibiotic used to treat various bacterial infections.

 Directions for Use

 Kefnir Capsule contains Cefdinir, a cephalosporin antibiotic used to treat several bacterial infections.
 Cefdinir is a broad-spectrum antibiotic that acts against aerobic (grow in the presence of oxygen) and anaerobic (grow in the absence of oxygen) gram-negative and gram-positive bacteria.
 It interferes with the formation of the bacterial cell wall (a protective covering) that is necessary for their survival.
-Thereby damaging the bacterial cell wall and killing bacteria.
+Thus, it damages the bacterial cell wall and kills bacteria.

 How Kefnir Capsule Works